TXLiao/SimPRL/README.md

 ### Download the Dataset and Model weights
 Please take the datasets (folder name`./processed_data`) and model weights (folder name `./repository`) from the [Google Drive](https://drive.google.com/file/d/1mWk4D33Q59XJYwVAtP3ZAgR_Ni6eYR0b/view?usp=drive_link) or [Baidu Cloud](https://pan.baidu.com/s/18s3Sqrip7o4jabvnGZzKRA?pwd=icrx) (password：icrx) into the root directory of the project.

-Note: The datasets are sourced from publicly available datasets and is intended solely for research and educational purposes.
+Note: The datasets are sourced from publicly available datasets and intended solely for research and educational purposes.
 If there are any copyright issues or concerns, please contact the author for removal.

 ## Project Structure